3DBAG/roofer/README.md

 Documentation is provided at [https://3dbag.github.io/roofer/](https://3dbag.github.io/roofer/) The source code is available at [https://github.com/3DBAG/roofer](https://github.com/3DBAG/roofer)

-> [!CAUTION]
-> Roofer is currently still under active development and subject to breaking changes.

 ## Origin

 The building reconstruction algorithms underpinning roofer were originally developed within the [3D geoinformation research group](https://3d.bk.tudelft.nl/) at the Technical University of Delft.